 Students working in the fields of literature and cultural studies are also invited to participate in the additional training offered in the Centre for Cultural, Literary and Postcolonial Studies (CCLPS).

 Students may also be encouraged by supervisors to attend additional taught courses relevant to their research and to their training needs.
 These may include specialist disciplinary, language or regional culture courses or research training in other Departments outside the Faculty.

-- Research rationale (1000 words): a brief description of the scope of the research, its significance and its context, highlighting the project’s research questions, conceptual framework, and methodology, and addressing any ethical issues that may have been identified.
-(Note: ethical concerns are particularly important when you are working with human research subjects.
-See the Research Ethics Code of Practice
+- Research rationale (1,000 words): a brief description of the scope of the research, its significance and its context, highlighting the project’s research questions, conceptual framework, and methodology, and addressing any ethical issues that may have been identified.
+(Ethical concerns are particularly important when you are working with human research subjects.
+See research ethics and due diligence)

 - Outline of proposed dissertation (250 words)

 - Bibliography (excluded from word count)

 - Draft of core chapter (8,500 words) : a specimen of analytical writing that presents an argument which is to form an integral part of the thesis.
 The argument should draw on a clearly-articulated methodology, address both factual and theoretical concerns, and cite evidence from both primary and secondary sources.

 Adjustments to one or more of these sections, including additions or deletions where appropriate, are possible by prior arrangement between the students and lead supervisors.